Meet Our Team

 Cara is a licensed pediatric occupational therapist who specializes in the treatment of children with sensory processing differences.
 She finds great joy in seeing her patients blossom as their hidden potential is uncovered.
 Cara received her Master of Occupational Therapy (MOT) and her B.S. in Psychology from Texas Woman's University.

 Cara lived in the San Francisco Bay area for 3 years before returning to Dallas where she was born and raised.
 Cara is a regular at the rock climbing gym and is involved in church activities throughout the week.
-She enjoys using power tools for creative projects and has recently learned how to weld.
+She enjoys rock climbing, using power tools for creative projects and has recently learned how to weld.

-Megan Fisher, OTR
+Megan Price, OTR

 Originally from Dallas, Megan moved out to Los Angeles to pursue her lifelong dream of becoming an Occupational Therapist.
 She graduated from the University of Southern California with both a Bachelors degree and a Masters degree in Occupational Therapy.
 After working for many years in various settings including a children’s hospital, early intervention clinic, and a specialty healthcare hospital, Megan wanted to moved back home to Dallas where she's been ever since.
 She loves working with children and their families and incorporating horses (hippotherapy) when she can.
 During her time at USC she gained experience volunteering at an orphanage in Tijuana, Mexico.
 Today, Megan specializes in pediatrics with evaluation and treatment of Sensory Processing Disorders, Pervasive Developmental Disorders, Autism Spectrum Disorder, physical disabilities and others.
 She continues to follow research, especially on Sensory Integration and pathology of movement disorders and applies evidence-based treatment in her practice.